jaredrcarlson/its-code-review/regex-nfa-dfa-validator/README.md

 ## Growth Indicators

 - Strengthened ability to **translate formal specifications** (regular expression grammar) into a working, maintainable software system
-- Reinforced the importance of **unit testing** to validate correctness and provide confidence during changes
+- Reinforced the importance of **testing** to validate correctness and provide confidence during changes
 - Gained experience in **structuring code with single-responsibility classes**, making the system easier to read, debug, and extend
 - Practiced building with an **iterative, step-by-step approach** (Regex → NFA → DFA → Validation) that mirrors Agile development workflows